 Day 3: Istanbul.
 This morning, visit some of the unique and iconic sites in the city.
 Start your tour at the Sultanahmet Mosque, known as the Blue Mosque for the tiles and paint adorning its interior.
 Built between 1609 and 1616 on the site of several previous palaces, is considered to be the last great mosque of the classical period, and even today it is a truly epic sight.
 More than 200 stained glass windows admit natural light, the floors are covered with thick carpets, and the walls are decorated with incredibly intricate tile work and verses from the Qur'an, many by Seyyid Kasim Gubari, the greatest calligrapher of his time.

 Later visit nearby Hagia Sofia, also known as Ayasofya, built by the emperor Justinian I between 537 and 543 AD.
 The Hagia Sofia is famous for its massive dome and Byzantine architecture, which inspired much of the Blue Mosque.
 Built as an Othordox basilica, it later became a mosque and finally a museum in 1935.
 Spend the remainder of the morning at the Grand Bazaar, one of the largest and oldest covered markets in the world.
 The bazaar was opened in 1461, and today there are over 1200 stores, many of which are grouped by the type of goods, with special areas for leather coats, gold jewelry and other wares.
-The balance of the day is at leisure to explore this fascinating city, or take one of our optional tours.
+The balance of the day is at leisure to explore this fascinating city, or take one of our optional excursions.
+Breakfast provided.

 Day 4: Istanbul & Ankara.
 Depart for Ankara, the capital city of Turkey, called Angora by the Romans.
 This afternoon, visit the Mausoleum of Ataturk, the leader of the Turkish War of Independence and the founder and first president of the modern Republic of Turkey.
 Later visit the Museum of Anatolian Civilizations.
 The museum includes Anatolian artifacts from many excavations including Assyrian trading colonies, Hittite, Hellenistic, Roman Byzantine and Ottoman periods.
 There are exhibits of gold, silver, glass, marble and bronze works as far back as the first century, as well as an extensive coin collection.
 Accommodations: Crowne Plaza Ankara.
 Breakfast & dinner provided.